rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 ## Adjust metadata

-- canChangeRoomName
-- canChangeRoomDescription
-- canChangeRoomAvatar
-- canChangeRoomSubject
+The holder of each of the following capabilities is authorized to update the Room metadata, changing the relevant field:

-- canChangeRoomMood
+- `canChangeRoomName`
-- canChangeOwnName
+- `canChangeRoomDescription`
-- canChangeOwnPresence
+- `canChangeRoomAvatar`
-- canChangeOwnMood
+- `canChangeRoomSubject`
-- canChangeOwnAvatar
+- `canChangeRoomMood`

 ## Message Capabilities

 The capabilities below refer to functionality related to the instant messages, for example sent using the MIMI content format {{!I-D.ietf-mimi-content}}.

-- canSendMessage
-- canReceiveMessage
-- canReportAbuse
-- canReactToMessage
-- canEditReaction
-- canDeleteReaction
-- canEditOwnMessage
-- canDeleteOwnMessage
-- canDeleteAnyMessage
-- canStartTopic
-- canReplyInTopic
-- canEditTopic
+- `canSendMessage` - the holder can send instant messages to the room.
+Setting specific message fields may require additional capabilities.
+- `canReceiveMessage` - the holder can receive instant messages from the room.
+- `canReportAbuse` - the holder can report a franked and received instant message as abusive.
+- `canReplyToMessage` - the holder can send a message replying to another message.
+- `canReactToMessage` - the holder can send a reaction, replying to another message, and using the "reaction" disposition.
+- `canDeleteOwnReaction` - the holder can retract (unlike) it own previous reaction.
+- `canDeleteOtherReaction` - the holder can delete the reaction of another user's previous reaction
+- `canEditOwnMessage` - the holder can edit the content of one of its own previously sent messages
+- `canDeleteOwnMessage` - the holder can retract one of its own previously sent messages
+- `canDeleteOtherMessage` - the holder can retract messages for other users.
+- `canStartTopic` - the holder can set the topic for a message
+- `canReplyInTopic` - the holder can send a message replying to a previous message, using the same topic as the original sender.
+- `canEditOwnTopic` - the holder can change the topic of a previously sent message
+- `canEditOtherTopic` - the holder can change the topic of a message previously sent by another user.
-- canSendLink
+- `canSendLink` -
-- canSendLinkPreview
+- `canSendLinkPreview`
-- canFollowLink
+- `canFollowLink`

 The Hub can enforce whether a member can send a message.
 It can also withhold fanout of application messages to clients of a user.
 The other capabilities in this section can only be enforced by other clients.

 ## Asset Capabilities

-- canUploadImage
+- `canUploadImage`
-- canDownloadImage
+- `canDownloadImage`
-- canUploadVideo
+- `canUploadVideo`
-- canDownloadVideo
+- `canDownloadVideo`
-- canUploadSound
+- `canUploadSound`
-- canDownloadSound
+- `canDownloadSound`
-- canUploadAttachment
+- `canUploadAttachment`
-- canDownloadAttachment
+- `canDownloadAttachment`

 ## Real-time media

-- canStartCall
+- `canStartCall`
-- canJoinCall
+- `canJoinCall`
-- canSendAudio
+- `canSendAudio`
-- canReceiveAudio
+- `canReceiveAudio`
-- canSendVideo
+- `canSendVideo`
-- canReceiveVideo
+- `canReceiveVideo`
-- canShareScreen
+- `canShareScreen`
-- canViewSharedScreen
+- `canViewSharedScreen`

 ## Disruptive Policy Changes

-- canChangeRoomMembershipStyle
-- canChangeRoleDefinitions
+- `canChangeRoomMembershipStyle`
-- canChangePreauthorizedUserList
+- `canChangeRoleDefinitions`
-- canChangeOtherPolicyAttribute
+- `canChangePreauthorizedUserList`
-- canCreateRoom - reserved
+- `canChangeOtherPolicyAttribute`
-- canDestroyRoom
+- `canDestroyRoom`
-- canReinitGroup
+- `canReinitGroup`

 ## Reserved Capabilities